 To understand the dynamics of such systems, I rely on agent-based models to gain theoretical traction on a social behavior.
 Then, I test these ideas using online experiments to see if these theories hold true.

-See the Research
+See the Academic Research

-for more information.
+section for more information.